 What other music do you listen to?

-What else do you have planned this year?
+What do you have planned once the EP is launched?